MicrosoftDocs/fabric-docs/docs/get-started/copilot-fabric-overview.md

 For more information, see [Copilot for Real-Time Intelligence overview](copilot-real-time-analytics.md).

+## AI solution accelerators

-## Build your own copilot solution accelerator
+### Build your own copilots

-Using the [client advisor AI accelerator](https://github.com/microsoft/Build-your-own-copilot-Solution-Accelerator) sample, you can build custom copilots with your enterprise data.
-The client advisor AI accelerator uses Azure OpenAI Service, Azure AI Search and Microsoft Fabric, to create custom copilot solutions.
-It's an all-in-one custom copilot that empowers client advisors to harness the power of generative AI across both structured and unstructured data.
-It helps you to optimize daily tasks and foster better interactions with more clients.
+Using the [client advisor AI accelerator](https://github.com/microsoft/Build-your-own-copilot-Solution-Accelerator) tool, you can build custom copilot with your enterprise data.
+The client advisor AI accelerator uses Azure OpenAI Service, Azure AI Search, and Microsoft Fabric to create custom copilot solutions.
+This all-in-one custom copilot empowers client advisors to use generative AI across structured and unstructured data optimizing daily tasks and fostering better interactions with clients.
+To learn more, see the [GitHub repo](https://github.com/microsoft/Build-your-own-copilot-Solution-Accelerator).

 ## How do I use Copilot responsibly?